r58Playz/MinePac/docs/index.md

 <img src="media/pacman_comparison.png" alt="Pacman Comparison" style="height: 325px;" />

-The agent will be taught using various different local search algorithms, and we will then compare the performance of each algorithm.
-So far, the agent can learn to navigate its environment using either a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) or a [hillclimbing algorithm](https://en.wikipedia.org/wiki/Hill_climbing).
+The agent is taught using various different local search algorithms; we then compare the performance of each algorithm.
+So far, the agent can learn to navigate its environment using a genetic algorithm, a steep hill-climbing algorithm, a greedy hill-climbing algorithm, simulated annealing, or brute force.
 You can see a video of the program in action below.

 ### Graphical Overview
 <img src="media/architectural_map.png" alt="Graphical Overview" style="height: 500px;" />